 In November 2019 Sam conducted Janacek’s Sinfonietta in an ambitious concert for King’s College Music Society.
 Earlier in the year, he conducted Stravinsky’s Octet in Winchester.

 Sam is also an accomplished pianist, currently studying with Andrew West.
 Previously he studied under Béla Hartmann and Roger Owens.
 While at sixth-form college, he held a place as a pianist on the highly competitive Hampshire Specialist Music Course.
 While at Cambridge, he worked as a répétiteur for several Cambridge University Opera Society productions, including Carmen and The Twin Brothers.
 In December 2019 he played piano for the CUOS production of Donnacha Dennehy’s The Last Hotel.

-To read some writing, have a look here!
+To read some reviews, have a look here!